au-williams/docker-discord-bot/readme.md

 </details>

-This project can start from CLI with [Node.js](https://nodejs.org/en) ...
+This project can be started from CLI with [Node.js](https://nodejs.org/en) ...

 ```bash
 $ node index.js
 ```

-Or start with [Docker](https://www.docker.com/) using the [Docker image](https://github.com/au-williams/docker-discord-bot/pkgs/container/discord-bot) ...
+Or be started with [Docker](https://www.docker.com/) using the [Docker image](https://github.com/au-williams/docker-discord-bot/pkgs/container/discord-bot) ...

 ```
 ghcr.io/au-williams/discord-bot:master